UNINETTSigma2/documentation/apps/ncview.md

 ## Running Ncview

-To load the default Ncview module, run in the terminal
+To load the Ncview module, run in the terminal

-    module load ncview
+    module load ncview/2.1.7-intel-2017a

 Run `module avail` to see the complete list of available versions.
 The table below lists the available versions.
-If there are more than one, the default is marked with `*`.

 | Module     | Version     |
 | :------------- | :------------- |